Plan cloud hybrid search for SharePoint in Microsoft 365

 Plan enterprise search in SharePoint Server to crawl the sensitive, on-premises content, see Plan search in SharePoint Server.
 Plan content sources for the SSA that cover the sensitive content.
 The metadata from the crawled, sensitive content is added to the search index in SharePoint Server.

-If your users need results from the Office 365 search index in on-premises SharePoint sites, plan hybrid federated search from SharePoint Server to display search results from the search index in SharePoint Server and from the search index in Office 365, see Plan hybrid federated search for SharePoint Server.
+If your users need results from the Microsoft 365 search index in on-premises SharePoint sites, plan hybrid federated search from SharePoint Server to display search results from the search index in SharePoint Server and from the search index in Office 365, see Plan hybrid federated search for SharePoint Server.

 Plan to validate cloud hybrid search before exposing it to your users

-After you've created and set up the cloud SSA and completed a full crawl, your Office 365 Search Center shows both on-premises and online search results.
+After you've created and set up the cloud SSA and completed a full crawl, your Microsoft 365 Search Center shows both on-premises and online search results.
 We recommend that you validate and tune the new search experience in a separate Search Center, while keeping the original search experience unchanged.

-Plan for a custom result source that limits your Search Centers in Office 365 to only show Office 365 content.
+Plan for a custom result source that limits your Search Centers in Office 365 to only show Microsoft 365 content.
 The following illustration shows an environment where you can validate and tune how your hybrid search results are shown:

 Although you can keep the original search experience unchanged while tuning, you can't keep the original Office Delve experience unchanged.
 When metadata from on-premises content is in the Office 365 search index, Delve will display this content.